aqcheng/aqcheng.github.io/_posts/2023-07-28-what-im-learning.md

 learning that it’s never easy, to see everything i’ve built up disappear. to drift blankly, becalmed, knowing nothing. then, pulling my shit together. learning what i need to fix. fixing the external problems. fixing me.

-learning that it’s never one thing. that it’ll never be one thing. because i’ve chosen a life for myself–my self which is never static, at best quietly tense, always on the verge. surges of anxiety. waves of panic telling me to *run run run* towards the future. reminders that i don’t want to stay stagnant. evidence that i’m still alive, still hungry. still real.
+learning that it’s never one thing. that it’ll never be one thing. because i’ve chosen a life for myself–my self which is never static, at best quietly tense, always on the verge. surges of anxiety. waves of panic telling me to <it>run run run</it> towards the future. reminders that i don’t want to stay stagnant. evidence that i’m still alive, still hungry. still real.

 learning that it’ll never be easy. but also, learning that it gets easier. learning that there is joy in change, in putting myself back together again, piece by piece. in knowing myself, piece by piece, from the inside out.